lenabradley/lenabradley.github.io/about.md

 * Interfaced with customers and users to collect feedback, manage expectations, present results, and deliver products
 * Led team of three software engineers to create a web application utilizing a Python backend and JavaScript React frontend
 * Developed and maintained a suite of internal Python packages for physical modeling of airdrop systems used across multiple programs
-* Developed data model with associated API and SQLite database for cross-program data
+* Developed data model with associated OpenAPI and SQLite database for cross-program data
 * Planned and supervised data collection for airdrop test campaigns, coordinating with customers and proving ground staff
-* Conducted technical screens and in-person interviews for hiring data scientists and technical leads
+* Conducted technical screens and in-person interviews for hiring data scientists, engineers, and technical leads
+* Clearance: Secret (Interim Top Secret)

 #### [Insight Data Science](https://insightfellows.com/), Fellow
 _Boston, MA (2018)_